 Please do not use the staff car park for pick up and drop off.

-However, if you are a blue badge holder, please contact the school prior to visiting, and they we will ensure a place is available.
+However, if you are a blue badge holder, please contact the school prior to visiting, and they we will ensure a place is available, should you need any additional assistance please don't hesitate to ask.

 If your child is entitled to free bus transport, we will include the necessary forms for Hampshire County Council in your induction pack.